osohq/oso/new-docs/content/any/getting-started/quickstart/index.md

 * Is their manager the user who’s attempting to approve the expense?
 * Does the expense’s `amount` field contain a value less than $100.00?

-For more on leveraging application data in an oso policy, check out [Application Types](application-types).
+For more on leveraging application data in an Oso policy, check out [Application Types](application-types).